ucsd-ets/datahub-docker-stack/Documentation/images.md

 image again, we only build the child image, if on the same branch, because the tag remains the same.
 - `stable` tags will be given to the latest-built production-ready image in each image/plan for usage.
 This process is manually triggered with on Github Action.
 See [tag.yml](actions.md#tagyml)

+## Image Build Cache

+Cache is critical in terms of build efficiency.
+Based on our experiment, doing a full rebuild from scratch takes around 50 mins, while a rebuild utilizing cache takes only 15 mins.

+**What is Cache?**

+In docker, cache can be loosely defined as "image layers that already exist in your storage".
+Docker image is composed of layers, each corresponding to one command in the Dockerfile.
+To have a better idea, you may fetch a Dockerfile (better non-trivial) to your current dir and try the following:

+1. `$docker build -t test_img:fresh .` (The . is part of the command saying the Dockerfile is in the current dir) You will find each `STEP` like installation is actually carried out and will take some time.
+2. `$docker build -t test_img:repeat .` We build again without changing the Dockerfile at all.
+This time you will find the build process finishes instantly, because each `STEP` is `CACHED`.
+3. Add some trivial command, like `RUN echo "Hello"` at the second last step, then run `$docker build -t test_img:new_step .` You will find that all commands before your new command still utilize cache, but the last command which comes after the new one does not.

+**Local or Remote Cache?**

+When building images locally, Docker will automatically utilize the cached layers, because those layers are presented somewhere in the local storage.
+But this doesn't hold for Github Actions, because after each action run, our runtime environment will be deallocated and the next run will start from a new environment.

+There is a "local" solution, which is leveraging the [`Caches Management` provided by Github](https://github.com/ucsd-ets/datahub-docker-stack/actions/caches).
+The problem is cache stroage there is limited to 5GB and this is much lower than our need.

+Another choice, or a workaround, is to use "remote" cache.
+This means we `docker pull` the image beforehand such that `docker build` can utilize the cache.
+This is less efficient than local cache, and may be worse than not using cache if download is slow.
+We use this approach, because the download bandwidth offered by Github is good and the time we spend on pulling/downloading is a lot shorter than no-cache build time.

+**Logic: what to do in different cache scenarios of an image?**

+In each action run, for each image, we always perform a [Dockerhub-existence check](/scripts/docker_adapter.py#L299).
+This is a very cheap `$docker manifest inspect` command.
+It will check whether the same image with the same tag (the branch name) is presented on Dockerhub.
+This is the best-choice cache.

+1. If it's there, but `node.rebuild` is false, we won't bother pulling the image.
+2. If it's there, and `node.rebuild` is true, we pull the image and use it as cache later.
+3. If it's not there, we mark `node.rebuild` to true even if it's false, because this "unnecessary" rebuild will provide cache and save build time in future runs.
+Then we pull the stable image `<node.image_name>:stable` and use it as cache later.
+This is the sub-optimal cache choice because the image definition on a dev branch can be quite different from the current stable definition, and thus not many layers are cached.